metabarcoding/obitools4-doc/content/docs/file_format/sequence_files/FASTA/_index.md

 # The *fasta* sequence file format

-The *fasta* sequence file format is certainly the most widely used sequence file format.
-This is certainly due to its great simplicity.
+The *fasta* sequence file format is probably the most widely used sequence file format.
+This is probably due to its simplicity.
 It was originally created for the Lipman and Pearson [FASTA program](https://en.wikipedia.org/wiki/FASTA) {{< cite "Pearson:1988aa" >}}.
-OBITools use in more of the classical :ref:`fasta ` format an :ref:`extended version ` of this format where structured data are included in the title line.

-In *fasta* format a sequence is represented by a title line beginning with a **>** character and the sequences by itself following the :doc:`iupac ` code.
-The sequence is usually split other several lines of the same length (expect for the last one)
+In the *fasta* format, a sequence is represented by a title line starting with a **>** character, and the sequences themselves follow the [`iupac`]({{< ref "/docs/patterns/dnagrep/#iupac-codes-for-ambiguous-bases" >}}) code.
+The sequence is usually split into several other lines of the same length (expect for the last one).
+Several sequences can be stored in the same file.
+The first line of the next sequence also marks the end of the previous one.

 ```
 >my_sequence this is my pretty sequence
 ACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGT
 GTGCTGACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGTGTTT
 AACGACGTTGCAGTACGTTGCAGT
 ```

 The first word in the title line is the sequence identifier.
 The rest of the line is a description of the sequence.
 The {{% obitools %}} extend this format by adding structured data to the title line.
 In the previous version of the {{% obitools %}}, the structured data was stored after the sequence identifier in a `key=value;` format, as shown below.
 The sequence definition was stored as free text after the last `key=value;` pair.